khandren/hugo-tutorials/content/posts/7-deploy-your-site-using-netlify.md

 ---
-title: "6.
+title: "7.
 Deploy your site using Netlify 🚀"
 date: 2021-06-02T03:21:18+10:00
 draft: false
+---

+{{< next-prev
+    prev-href="/posts/6.-store-your-code-on-github/"
+    prev-text="6.
+Store your code on Github"
+    next-href="/posts/8.-making-changes-to-your-website/"
+    next-text="8.
+Making Changes To Your Website"
+    >}}

 ---

 # Deploy your site using Netlify

 [Netlify](https://www.netlify.com/) is a web-hosting service that can host your website for free.
 We will be using the GitHub repository we created for our Hugo blog with Netlify.